MKIVV0/Scheme-Exercises/README.md

 of integers in which the first element is the sum of all input first elements, while the second element is the average of all input second elements.<br />

+## Exercise 5
+Define a SCHEME function that takes as input a list of integers and returns a pair in which the first elements is the length of the input list and the second element is the maximum among the input elements.<br />
+E.g., Input: (1 3 54 7 2 8 65); Output: (7 65)